vonpetersenn/Pleco-to-Anki/README.md

 # Quick Guide

-1. Install the AddOn by downloading and double-clicking the `pleco_to_anki.addon` [file](https://github.com/vonpetersenn/Pleco-to-Anki/releases) .
+1. Install the AddOn through AnkiWeb using the code `427686509` OR by downloading and double-clicking the `pleco_to_anki.addon` [file](https://github.com/vonpetersenn/Pleco-to-Anki/releases) .
 2. Export Pleco Bookmarks on your phone and save them on your computer.
    Make sure to use these [settings](README_media/img_4.png).
 3. Import the Bookmarks in Anki under `Tools -> Import Pleco Bookmarks`